コンテンツにスキップ

 What is TPAM Direction?

-This is an opportunity to share contemporary ideas and issues through each direction, and to consider the possibilities of performing arts together.
+This will be an opportunity to share contemporary ideas and challenges through each other's direction and to consider together the possibilities of performing arts.

 Direction by Masayuki Nomura